oliver-norton/masters_thesis/README.md

-# (Master's Thesis) Measuring Mass Ideological Polarisation in Multiparty Political Systems: Application in the French Context
+# (Master's Thesis) Quantifying political polarisation online
 **by Oliver Norton**

+Full title: Measuring Mass Ideological Polarisation in Multiparty Political Systems: Application in the French Context

+### Goal:
+To measure polarisation online during the 2022 French general elections using data from Twitter/X, and a recently developed measure of polarisation for multiparty political systems.

+### Tools developed:
+Python, UCloud, Git, LaTeX, NetworkX, Gephi

+### Skills developed:
+Network analysis, data wrangling, machine learning, natural language processing (NLP), complex systems, graph theory, cloud computing, managing virtual machines

 In this repository, you can read the code used for my master's thesis.
 Sensitive information has been removed.
 The code is a combination of my own work and tools from: